Last Updated August, 2020

 Every time I get to ask others, who are not Ukrainians, what they know about life in Ukraine, they always give different answers.
 Some people immediately think of Chernobyl, somebody else remembers a famous football player, model, or boxer.
 Other folks base their opinion on what they currently hear from media, especially about the conflict with Russia.

 Not many people get involved.
 But at the same time, there are quite a few who show genuine interest in Ukraine as a country and intend to live here, at least during some time.

 I have spent 24 years of my life in Ukraine and in today’s post would love to answer some of the most common questions that people ask about life in this country.
 There is definitely a lot of confusion about Ukraine.
 Allow me to share all the details I know from my personal experiences.

 If you are looking to travel to Ukraine soon, read my super long and detailed guide on Ukraine travel tips.
+If planning a trip to Kyiv, start with the guide to Kyiv weather and the best month to go.
 Or, simply check my page on Ukraine travel to have a better understanding of where to go and how to plan your trip.

 This post may contain affiliate links.
 If you make a purchase or booking, we may earn a commission at no extra cost to you.

 Is Ukraine Safe To Travel And Live In?

 Since 2014 Ukraine has been getting a lot of attention due to Crimea annexation and war with Russia (yes, exactly, war with Russia, not a civil war as media presents it and many people follow.)
 And then it went to talks about Trump-Ukraine scandal (ugh.)

 With political and social unrest investments sank, the number of international visitors decreased and the country’s safety question got compromised.
 To this very day, every potential visitor wants to know if Ukraine is safe enough to visit.